-F.5.
-3# In the case of students with special learning, medical, or physical needs, the requirements of any current local (in country) legislation are met and a level of support is offered, appropriate to the needs of the individual.
-Supporting documentation required: F.5.1.
-2/3 Disability strategy: which must include advice for students, with special learning, medical, or physical needs which the Institution cannot support, to seek guidance from appropriate identified bodies.
+In the case of students with special learning, medical, or physical needs, the requirements of any current local (in country) legislation are met and a level of support is offered, appropriate to the needs of the individual.
+This is equally applicable to solely online institutions.

+F.5.1.
+2/3 Disability strategy: which must include advice to students, with special learning, medical, or physical needs which the Institution cannot support, to seek guidance from appropriate identified bodies.
 F.5.2.
 AF, 2/3 Written documentation where students have the opportunity to declare special learning, medical, or physical needs, including the Institution's application form.

-F.6.
-3# Any homestay (i.e., with families) arrangements are satisfactory in terms of selection and monitoring of providers and compliance with current in country legislation.
+Blended Learning Institutions ONLY: Any homestay (i.e., with families) arrangements are satisfactory in terms of selection and monitoring of providers and compliance with current in country legislation.
 Written guidance is given to students and providers.

-Supporting documentation required: F.6.1.
-2/3 Written guidance to homestay students and providers, including a recommendation that adults also living in the homestay are police checked if any students accommodated by them are aged under 18.
+F.6.1.
+2/3 Written guidance to homestay students and providers, including a recommendation that adults also living in the homestay are police checked.
 F.6.2.
-2/3 Records of homestay inspections by the Institution, including compliance within country legislation.
+2/3 Records of homestay inspections by the Institution, including compliance with in-country legislation.

 F.7.
+3#

-3# Formal and informal mechanisms exist for students' complaints and grievances to be addressed.
-Supporting documentation required: F.1.1.
-AF, 2/3 Written student complaints and grievance procedure.
+Formal and informal mechanisms exist for students' complaints and grievances to be addressed.

+F.1.1.
+AF, 2/3

+Written student complaints and grievance procedure.